-- Provide outreach materials in larger fonts and in braille at public outreach meetings for the visually impaired populations upon request - Upload audio recordings of the public outreach meetings on our website for our hearing impaired populations - Ensure all public meetings are held in wheelchair accessible locations to comply with ADA standards and accommodate the physically disabled populations - Offer translation services online and in printed outreach materials.
-The Google Translator widget for instance is a potentially great tool that can be used on agency websites that is cost effective and helpful to residents
+- Provide physical outreach materials in larger fonts and in braille at public outreach meetings, upon request, and ensure all electronic outreach materials are available in an ADA accessible format for the visually impaired populations. - Upload audio recordings of the public outreach meetings on our website for our hearing impaired populations - Ensure all public meetings are held in wheelchair accessible locations to comply with ADA standards and accommodate the physically disabled populations - Offer translation services online and in printed outreach materials.
+The Google Translator widget for instance is a great tool that can be used on agency websites that is cost effective and helpful to residents